jina-ai/clip-as-service/README.md

 We follow the instruction in ["Sentence (and sentence-pair) classification tasks"](https://github.com/google-research/bert#sentence-and-sentence-pair-classification-tasks) and use `run_classifier.py` to fine tune `uncased_L-12_H-768_A-12` model on MRPC task.
 The fine-tuned model is stored at `/tmp/mrpc_output/`, which can be changed by specifying `--output_dir` of `run_classifier.py`.

-If you look into `/tmp/mrpc_output/`, it contains something as follows:
+If you look into `/tmp/mrpc_output/`, it contains something like:
 ```bash
 checkpoint                                        128
 eval                                              4.0K